Saturday, October 26, 2024

 "Uncle Sam Kicked Out" by John Henry Walker in Grinchuckle, Montréal, Sept.
 23, 1869

-The idea of Uncle Sam existed earlier than this John Henry Walker cartoon, but Walker dressed him in striped breeches and a star-spangled coat weeks before Thomas Nast's first did the same.
+The idea of Uncle Sam existed earlier than this John Henry Walker cartoon, but Walker dressed him in striped breeches and a star-spangled coat weeks before Thomas Nast first did the same.
 In earlier cartoons, there is little to distinguish Uncle Sam from his predecessor, Brother Jonathan, a wise-cracking Everyman appearing in cartoons from the earliest days of nationhood.

 To bolster the case of Nast getting his inspiration for Uncle Sam from Walker, Vachon cites examples that Nast also borrowed Uncle Sam's Canadian counterpart, Johnny Canuck, from Walker's cartoons.
-Uncle Sam, however, has survived Johnny Canuck, as a cartoon stock character.
+Uncle Sam, however, has survived Johnny Canuck as a cartoon stock character.
 (Johnny Canuck's revival during World War II as an action comic hero and again as the mascot of Vancouver's professional hockey team is outside the purview of this book, but it does include some examples of 21st-Century Canadian politicians cast as Canuck in editorial cartoons.)

 Another essay follows the development of Miss Canada, a daughter of Britannia and sister of Columbia.
 All three are based on Greek goddesses; only one of them was typically accompanied by a beaver.
 Nowadays, all three are attic has-beens, and only the beaver survives in cartoons.